openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 - When the Wallet uses Authorization Details in the Authorization Request, the Wallet uses `credential_configuration_id` parameter(s) or `format` and other Credential Format specific parameter to identify requested Credential(s).
-In which case, the Authorization Server MUST return `credential_identifiers` parameter in the Token Response, and the Wallet uses those `credential_identifier` values in the Credential Request.
+In which case, the Authorization Server MUST return `credential_identifiers` parameter in the `authorization_details` parameter in theToken Response, and the Wallet uses those `credential_identifier` values in the Credential Request.
 - When the Wallet uses `scope` parameter in the Authorization Request, the `scope` value(s) are used to identify requested Credential(s).
 In this case, Authorization Server has two two options.
-  If the Authorization Server supports returning `credential_identifiers` parameter in the Token Response, it MAY do so, in which case the Wallet uses those `credential_identifier` values in the Credential Request.
+  If the Authorization Server supports returning top-level`credential_identifiers` parameter in the Token Response, it MAY do so, in which case the Wallet uses those `credential_identifier` values in the Credential Request.
 If the Authorization Server does not support returning `credential_identifiers` parameter in the Token Response, the Wallet uses `credential_configuration_id` parameter